 These workers construct, maintain, and fix the overhead and underground cables that carry electricity, as well as the equipment that allows those cables to function.
 Working on hydro poles in hydraulic buckets, installing street lighting systems, and working in trenches or tunnels are all possibilities for this role.

 5. Business Executive

 Who doesn’t want to be in charge?
 Chief executives, financial and administrative officers, executive vice presidents, and executive directors are also part of this career group, which includes a number of high-level roles at corporations and organisations.
 You’ll decide on the purpose of the company and how to distribute resources.
 You’ll even be the face of your company at official events.

 6. Quarrying Supervisor

 Staff who remove coal, minerals, and ore from the field are supervised by a quarrying supervisor.
 These supervisors can operate heavy machinery, keep an eye on workers’ safety, and handle administrative tasks such as ordering materials and supplies.

 Large divisions of government services are led by public administration directors, who ensure that policies and initiatives are implemented.
 This entails creating such services, tracking and preparing budgets, as well as recruiting and training personnel.
 A bachelor’s degree in social science, law, or business administration is required, as well as several years of experience in the industry.

 8. Power Systems Electrician

 Next time you turn on a light switch, thank a power systems electrician.
-These technicians are in charge of installing, maintaining, testing, and repairing the equipment that keeps the power grid running.
-A high school diploma and completion of a four-year apprenticeship programme are typically required for this position.
+These technicians are in charge of installing, maintaining, testing and repairing the equipment that keeps the power grid running.
+A high school diploma and completion of a four-year apprenticeship program are typically required for this position.
 The average wage for power systems electricians is $86,000.